-About SME Pro-Enterprise Office (SME PEO)
+About SME Pro-Enterprise Office (PEO)

 Established under Enterprise Singapore (EnterpriseSG), the SME PEO serves as the central coordination unit within the Government to help businesses with their feedback on Singapore’s regulations that span multiple government agencies or relate to emerging sectors where regulations are unclear or still being developed.
 This will in turn support SMEs to stay competitive and tap business opportunities.